saxmaries/exotic-options/01_products/asian.md

 ## Geometric vs Arithmetic – Why It Matters

-- **Arithmetic average** is more commonly used in real-world structuring — it aligns with observable fixings and tends to produce **higher average values**, especially in rising markets.
+- **Arithmetic average** is more commonly used in real-world structuring.
+It aligns with observable fixings and tends to produce **higher average values**, especially in rising markets.
 - **Geometric average** is less volatile, always less than or equal to the arithmetic mean (by Jensen's inequality), and often used in:
   - Benchmarking closed-form solutions
   - Equity indices where log-normal averaging assumptions apply